Matthew-Arras/CSE-163-Final-Project-/README.md

 method is ml_analysis.py (Unless you count the test module, in which case there is two)

-Running the ml_analysis.py module will use functions from the data_prep.py module to scrap the data, and will all perform all of the model training, predicting, testing, and interpreting (Result graphs are stored in graphs folder)
+Running the ml_analysis.py module will use functions from the data_prep.py module to scrap the data, and will perform all of the model training, predicting, testing, and interpreting (Result graphs are stored in graphs folder)

 Data: